42BV/rest-convention/06-security.md

 When using Basic Authentication the credentials will be collected once by the browser and then sent along automatically on a header for each request.

-While simple and supported by almost everything this authentication method as some serious disadvantages:
+While simple and supported by almost everything this authentication method has some serious disadvantages:

 * the password is sent on each request.
 * the password is held in memory in the browser.
 * (header) logging may reveal the password.
 * there is no standard way of logging out once authenticated.
-[Clever Hacks](http://stackoverflow.com/questions/233507/how-to-log-out-user-from-web-site-using-basic-authentication) do exist but don't work in all browsers.
+[Clever Hacks](http://stackoverflow.com/questions/233507/how-to-log-out-user-from-web-site-using-basic-authentication) do exist but don't work on all browsers.

+### Don't use JSON Web Tokens (JWT) in a browser

+While JWT is perfect for machine to machine authentication, its very susceptible to theft using cross site scripting (XSS) in a browser.
+Also JSON Web Tokens remain valid until they expire, so something equivalent to logging out is impossible without removing the statelessness advantage.

+### Don't store tokens or personal information in session or local storage.

+These are easily read and tampered by the user or a malicious script if XSS exists in the application.

 ### GET requests must not change server state

-Because they are easily executed using standard HTML tags.
+Of course this would be against the REST design principles elsewhere in this convention, but there is a good security reason too: they are easily executed using standard HTML tags.

 ### Sessions must be reset after logging in and out.